Here we come Jordan, after the first article from the series about Kazakhstan, I want to introduce you to 10 facts about Jordan you didn’t know.

 Yes, it happened to me.
 Lesson learned!
 Lol

-And if that eve happens to you, insist on sending them back strongly.
+And if that ever happens to you, insist on sending them back strongly.

 6. Rules – Customs

-Like in many countries in the region, you have to be a good observant of every day life to understand what is real and what is a pure politeness and rules of customs.
-There are many of those in Jordan.
+Like in many countries in the region, you have to be a good observant of everyday life to understand what is real and what is a pure politeness and rules of customs in Jordan.

-Most of Jordanian women cover their heads but as a visitor I was not obligated to do it.
+Most of the Jordanian women cover their heads but as a visitor, I was not obligated to do so.